material-components/material-components-web/packages/mdc-tab-indicator/README.md

-`mdc-tab-indicator-icon-color($color)` | Customizes the color of the icon subelement `mdc-tab-indicator-underline-height($height)` | Customizes the height of the underline `mdc-tab-indicator-icon-height($height)` | Customizes the height of the icon subelement `mdc-tab-indicator-underline-top-radius($radius)` | Customizes the top left and top right border radius of the underline subelement
+`mdc-tab-indicator-icon-color($color)` | Customizes the color of the icon subelement `mdc-tab-indicator-underline-height($height)` | Customizes the height of the underline `mdc-tab-indicator-icon-height($height)` | Customizes the height of the icon subelement `mdc-tab-indicator-underline-top-corner-radius($radius)` | Customizes the top left and top right border radius of the underline subelement

 ### `MDCTabIndicator`